What is a pre-Master’s programme?

 Apply on time!

 If you apply before 15 November in Studielink and MyInfo, we will make sure to notify you before the Christmas holidays in case you require (and qualify for) a pre-Master's programme.
-This way we can provide the opportunity to take a pre-Master’s during the second semester to qualify for the September admissions round.

 If you apply later, make sure to choose the September enrolment in Studielink.
 The application deadline will be 1 March.
 You can expect to receive the outcome by mid-May.
 Should you need to take a pre-Master's, you can do so in the following academic year.